 Before departing for PVG on China Eastern, I was able to get a quick look at the Korean Air lounge in Terminal 1 at JFK.
 Whenever I had previously flown from T1 this lounge had been closed.

-Previous posts about this business-class trip on China Eastern Airlines from Charlotte, NC to Bangkok, Thailand via Shanghai, China:
+Other posts about this business-class trip from Charlotte, NC to Bangkok, Thailand via Shanghai, China:

-After the outstanding escort through security provided by the Chin Eastern rep at T1, I took the short hallway to the right to go to the Air France lounge near gate 1.
-The Korean Air lounge is across from gate 3 in T1.
+After the outstanding escort through security provided by the China Eastern rep, I took the short hallway to the right to go to the Air France lounge near Gate 1.
+The Korean Air lounge is across from Gate 3.
 It is a Priority Pass lounge.

-The other Korean Air Lounge that I’m familiar with in the US is the one in the Tom Bradley International Terminal at LAX.
-This lounge has very nice seating including a terrace that overlooks the terminal.
+The other Korean Air Lounge in the US that I’m familiar with is in the Tom Bradley International Terminal at LAX.
+This lounge is large, has very nice seating including a terrace that overlooks the terminal.

-I entered the lounge and was immediately unimpressed by the decor.
+I entered the business class lounge to the right of the reception desk and was immediately unimpressed by the decor.
 The seating areas offer no privacy and lack convenient power outlets.
 The lounge overlooks the concourse at T1 with limited views of the tarmac.

 The food selection was even more limited than the offerings at LAX.

-Korean Air is an airline with great in-flight service and a very good hard and soft product.
+Korean Air is an airline with great in-flight service and very good and improving hard products.
 The two Korean Air lounges in the US that I’ve visited have not lived up to that high standard.